joseFranciscoDiez/HerbiSeg/README.md

 ### Contents:

-- **/code**: Contains the implementation of the semantic segmentation algorithms used in the research.
+- **root**: Contains the implementation of the semantic segmentation algorithms used in the research.
 - **/data**: Directory for storing sample data or links to datasets used in the research.